shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-multi-format-banner-ads-on-ios.md

 banner!.squareBannerVideoPlayerSize = CGSize(width: 200, height: 200)
 ```

 **Video creative's width and height:**

 Publishers can query the size of the video ad using the below API.

-<b>Note:</b> The values will only be populated
+> [!NOTE]
-after the adDidReceiveAd callback is triggered.
+>  The values will only be populated after the adDidReceiveAd callback is triggered.

 ``` pre
 banner?.getVideoWidth()
 banner?.getVideoHeight()
 ```